alexnortn/DP/README.md

   ?> Why own a car when you can Uber or Lyft?
   ?> Sustainable urban transport systems like Hubway dramatically increase the accessiblity of a city.

+How will the profusion of physical computing effect our expectations and long held ideas on meaning and value of technology?

+The fastest microprocessors complete over 5 million cycles per second -a totally unfathomably number.
+While all those cycles are massively powerful, they are often overwhelming.

+I am profoundly interesting Humanizing the front-end (the graphical interfaces, and interactive elements of technology).

+NoT && IoT || FoT;

 ==

+Influences

+Japanese Design
+				- WA
+				- Emptiness
+				- Reductionism
+				- Materiality
+				- Connectivity
+				- Emergent System Theory
+				- Architecure
+				- Fabrication
+				- Robotics
+				- Making
+				- Being
+				- Data Transformation
+				- Interaction
+				- Neuroscience

+	Masashi Kawamura - PARTY studio JP // NY
+	Kenya Hara
+	Neri Oxman
+	Hiroshi Ishi
+	Sol Lewitt
+	Allen Turing
+	Ben Fry // Fathom
+	Ken Larson

+	Big Hero 6!
+		It was super inspiring, but mostly  because of the really high quality renderings!

+	==

 	IDEAS / CONCEPTS

-NoT && IoT || FoT;
-Projection Mapping in a dark room, use physical objects to 'interact' Physical Computing, or Pervassive Computing as a way to _pipe this IoT world back into a NoT one.
+	Projection Mapping in a dark room, use physical objects to 'interact'

+	Physical Computing, or Pervassive Computing as a way to _pipe this IoT world back into a NoT one.

+	Slow Game // That mentality.